You Can Drink Tap Water on a Cruise – (Here’s Where and How)

 You’ll Find Tap Water in Your Cabin Bathroom

-The most accessible place to find tap water is in your cabin bathroom.
 The water in the tap here is perfectly safe to drink but on some ships, it may not taste the best.

-I have to admit, I’ll drink almost any water and don’t have a problem with the taste but if you are somebody who has more delicate tastes you may not like the taste of the tap water in your cabin bathroom.
+I have to admit, I’ll drink almost any water and don’t have a problem with the taste, but if you are somebody who has more delicate tastes, you may not like the taste of the tap water in your cabin bathroom.

-Another issue with the tap water in the cabin bathroom is that it may not always be cold, on some ships the coldest setting is often still lukewarm and I don’t know about you, but I don’t enjoy drinking lukewarm water.
+On some ships, the coldest setting is often still lukewarm, and I don’t know about you, but I don’t enjoy drinking lukewarm water.

-On the newer ships, this is usually much less of a problem but if you are cruising on a ship that is 20 or 30 years old you may find this.
+On the newer ships, this is usually much less of a problem, but if you are cruising on a ship that is 20 or 30 years old, you may find this.

 I tend to drink the water from the cabin bathroom if I just quickly need a drink to swallow a tablet or clear my throat.